Laulajatar/my-oblivion-mods/Traveler's Tent/docs/Traveler's Tent - Readme.txt

 Version History
 ---------------

+1.3.2
+Added a quest that will keep track of the tent and attempt to put it back if it is vanished into the void
+    My current theory is that this happens if you drop the tent materials on a cell border, then drag it over the border before putting it up
+    But since it's Oblivion, it's impossible to cause this on purpose, that would be too easy So, uh, good luck

 1.3.1
 Added the scripted spell failsafe from this article on Av Latta Magica to the mark friend spell: https://www.nexusmods.com/oblivion/articles/44458/